-Accounts Receivable
+E. Accounts Receivable

 Accounts receivable are recorded at the invoiced amount, are unsecured and do not bear interest.
-Accounts receivable are stated at their net realizable value, net of allowances.
-The allowance for doubtful accounts is based on the Company's periodic assessment of the collectability of the accounts based on a combination of factors including the payment terms of each account, its age, the collection history of each customer, and the customer's financial condition.
-Doubtful accounts expense for the years ended December 31, 2021 and 2020 was \$594 and \$264 respectively.
-The Company wrote off bad debts in the amount of \$609 during 2021.
-No bad debts were written off in 2020.
+The Company maintains an allowance for credit losses inherent in its accounts receivable including potential uncollectible amounts.
+The allowance is based on the Company's periodic assessment of the collectability of the accounts based on a combination of factors including the payment terms of each account, its age, the collection history of each customer, and the customer's financial condition.
+Expenses associated with credit losses for the years ended December 31, 2023, 2022 and 2021 were \$2,040, \$1,622 and \$594, respectively.
+The Company wrote off bad debts in the amount of \$2,130, \$1,463 and \$609 during 2023, 2022 and 2021, respectively.

-g.
-Property and Equipment, Net
+F. Property and Equipment, Net

 Property and equipment, net is stated at cost, less accumulated depreciation and amortization.
-Depreciation is computed on a straight-line basis over the estimated useful lives of the related assets (see Note 2i).
+Depreciation is computed on a straight-line basis over the estimated useful lives of the related assets (see Note 2H).
 Expenditures for maintenance and repairs are expensed as incurred.
-Disposals are removed at cost less accumulated depreciation and any gain or loss from disposition is reflected in the consolidated statement of operations in the period of disposition.
+Disposals are removed at cost less accumulated depreciation and any gain or loss from disposals is reflected in the consolidated statement of operations in the period of disposition.

-h.
-Internal Use Software Development Costs
+G. Internal Use Software Development Costs

-The Company capitalizes certain internal software development costs related to its cloud-based platform or to backoffice operating systems.
+The Company capitalizes certain internal use software development costs related to its cloud-based platform or to back-office operating systems (amortized over six years).
 The costs consist of personnel costs incurred during the application development stage.
 Capitalization begins when the preliminary project stage is completed, and it is probable that the software will be completed and used for its intended function.